eiffel-community/eiffel-intelligence/wiki/markdown/configuration.md

 * aggregated.object.name
 * aggregated.collection.name

-If Eiffel Intelligence is set up with [all_event_rules](https://github.com/eiffel-community/eiffel-intelligence/blob/master/src/main/resources/all_event_rules.json) it is recommended to set a time to live value to avoid having a copy of Event repository.
+If Eiffel Intelligence is set up with [AllEventRules](https://github.com/eiffel-community/eiffel-intelligence/blob/master/src/main/resources/AllEventsRules-Eiffel-Agen-Version.json) it is recommended to set a time to live value on the aggregated objects, to avoid having the collection growing too large.
 Recommended settings is 10 minutes.

 * aggregated.collection.ttlValue (*seconds*)